 - Samuel Yates of Maud, Texas is charged with fraudulently applying for $5 million with two different lenders.
-He claimed to have 400 employees, but actually had zero.
-The complaint claims Yates used a name generator on the Internet to create names of fake employees.
+He claimed to have 400 employees but actually had zero.
+Authorities claims Yates used a name generator on the Internet to create names of fake staff.
 He also allegedly submitted forged tax documents.

 5. Manhattan Businessman (New York – May 21)

 - Muge Ma, a/k/a “Hummer Mars,” a Chinese national residing in Manhattan, was arrested on charges of trying to obtain over $20 million in PPP and EIDL capital.
 Ma is alleged to have falsely represented to the SBA and five financial institutions that his companies had hundreds of workers when he was the only employee.
 He also allegedly was involved in a scheme claiming to represent the New York State Government in procuring COVID-19 test kits.

 6. Hollywood Film Producer (California – May 22)